How to Clean Your Mattress

 You’re probably wondering now how often you need to clean your mattress.
 Ideally, you’d clean a spill/stain as soon as it occurs and do a general mattress cleaning about twice a month.
 Add in some professional mattress cleaning twice a year and you’d be in great shape.
 But we both know that’s probably not going to happen.

-In other words, if you have a good mattress cover on your bed, you won’t need to clean the mattress as often.
+In other words, if you have a good mattress protector on your bed, you won’t need to clean the mattress as often.
 You’re not off the hook; you do still have to do it sometimes, but definitely less.

 It’s like a mattress cleaning shortcut.
 And who doesn’t love a shortcut?